maxdavidson/structly/README.md

 their underlying buffer storage on modification, like magic!
 This concept is shamelessly inspired by [Typed Objects](http://wiki.ecmascript.org/doku.php?id=harmony:typed_objects).

-Structly works great both in Node (>=4) and most browsers.
+Structly works great in Node (>=4).
+For browser compatability, a `Buffer` shim must be included.

-It supports numbers, booleans, arrays, structs, tuples, bitfields, strings and buffers.
+Structly supports numbers, booleans, arrays, structs, tuples, bitfields, strings and buffers.

 ## Usage